 If it wasn’t for the Jack-O-Lantern and the delightful poem, you wouldn’t know it was a Halloween postcard.

 And other things to frighten you.

 A 1900 postcard by Wolfe Company, New York.

 This delightful vintage Halloween scene is from the collection at the Cooper Hewitt Smithsonian Design Museum.

-The postcard depicts a mother and daughter looking out of the window on Halloween.
-Whilst a witch and her black cat, fly past on a broom.
+The postcard depicts a mother and daughter looking out the window on Halloween.
+Whilst a witch and her black cat fly past on a broom.

 Another one of the delightful vintage Halloween postcards from the collection at the Cooper Hewitt Smithsonian Design Museum.

-If you note that only one lady is looking in the mirror but 2 faces are reflected back.
-I assume this is implying that the second reflection is a ghost.
+If you note that only one lady is looking in the mirror but two faces are reflected.
+I assume this implies that the second reflection is a ghost.

 Another 1910 vintage Halloween Postcard from Missouri History Museum.
-This time showing a witch riding a broomstick being pulled by a jack-o-lantern with a black cat.
+This shows a witch riding a broomstick pulled by a jack-o-lantern with a black cat.